bright/new-www/content/blog/interoperability-in-healthtech-experts-insights-1.md

 ## Benefits of seamless data sharing

-Seamless data sharing offers benefits that are as clear as a well-organized spreadsheet. **Dr Brown** further explaines, "*Interoperability benefits patients by improving quality and reducing costs*," similar to catching a pricing error in your favor at checkout​.
+Seamless data sharing offers benefits that are as clear as a well-organized spreadsheet. **Dr Brown** further explains, "*Interoperability benefits patients by improving quality and reducing costs*," similar to catching a pricing error in your favor at checkout​.
 For patients, this means less time recounting their medical history and more time discussing f.e. their weekend plans.

 ## **General agreement on the necessity of interoperability**